Assessing the foundation and applicability of some dark energy fluid models in the Dirac-Born-Infeld framework: On some cosmic model degeneracy, and its breaking

 By multiplying $d_{L2}(z)$ by the cosmic opacity function \beq \eta_A (z)= \frac{z(2+z)}{4(1+z-\sqrt{1+z})} \eeq we will get the luminosity distance $d_{L1}(z)$.
 Next, we should note that $\eta_A(z)$ can be well-approximated by some cosmic opacity functions which had already arisen in previous literature suggesting that it is not a completely ad-hoc result.
 See Fig. \ref{fig:degeneracy}, in which we compare graphically $\eta_A(z)$, with $\eta_B=\eta_0+\eta_1 z/(1+z)$, $\eta_C= \eta_0-\eta_1 \ln(1+z)$ with $[\eta_0 \approx 0.90,\, \eta_1 \approx 0.88]$ and $[\eta_0 \approx 0.98,\, \eta_1 \approx -0.46]$ respectively, $\eta_D=\eta_0 +\eta_1 z$ with $[\eta_0 \approx 0.98,\, \eta_1 \approx 0.30]$, and $\eta_E=(1+z)^{\eta_0}$ with $\eta_0 \approx 0.41$.

 Therefore, we must find some specific signatures for breaking the degeneracy between cosmological models based on different pairs cosmic opacity - dark energy equation of state.
 In the next section, we will tackle this problem by applying perturbation techniques because they are sensitive to the dark energy equation of state only.
 Consequently, our reasoning is analogue to what explored in \cite{Chakraborty} in which the degeneracy at a background level between $\Lambda$CDM and a specific $f(R)$ modified gravity model was broken by tracking the evolution of the density perturbations; this way of thinking has already helped also in differentiating between dark interactions \cite{differentiating}.
+Likewise, it has been possible as well to discriminate between some $f(T)$ gravitational theories and their background equivalent dark energy fluid models by looking at growth of perturbations \cite{referee}.